 21 Leadership Mistakes to Avoid

 21 Leadership Mistakes to Avoid is a report based on the premise that we all make mistakes.
-In over 30 years as a coaching psychologist I have made many.
+In over 30 years as a leadership coach I have made many.
 Some have resulted in new learning that led to the creation of new models, tools and techniques that have helped many leaders all over the world.
 Others have cost me dearly.
 I have collated those leadership mistakes, and can share them.

 What are the 21 leadership mistakes to avoid?
 The mistakes fall in to several categories.
 Here are just a few of those classifications.